extrajordanary/p5js-game-of-life/README.md

 ### Step 5

 Starting all the cells as all dead or all alive isn't very exciting.
 First let's add a function to `Cell` that we can call to set the value of `isAlive` directly.
-Add a new function to `Cell` called 'setIsAlive`, that takes a paramenter `value`.
+Add a new function to `Cell` called `setIsAlive`, that takes a paramenter `value`.
 If `value` is true, assign `isAlive` to true, otherwise set it to `false`.

 Now we want to add a new function `randomize` to `Grid`.
 It should loop over all of it's cells just like the `draw` function.
-But instead of calling `draw` on the cell, we want to call 'setIsAlive` and pass it a value that will evaluate to `true` or `false`.
+But instead of calling `draw` on the cell, we want to call `setIsAlive` and pass it a value that will evaluate to `true` or `false`.

 We can use `random` to help us.
 Since `0` is treated as `false` and `1` is treated as `true`, we can do `floor(random(2))` and pass the result to `setIsAlive`. `random(2)` will create random decimals between 0 and 2, and `floor` turns it into an integer by dropping everything after the decimal.